 Mark Roh is president of Orlando Health UF Health Cancer Center.
 An internationally renowned liver cancer surgeon, Dr. Roh also serves as the chairman of the Department of Surgery at the Cancer Center.

 Previously, he served for 10 years as chief of liver tumor surgery at The University of Texas MD Anderson Cancer Center in Houston.
 In addition, he has served as chairman of the Department of Surgery and professor of surgery at Drexel University College of Medicine at Allegheny General Hospital in Pittsburgh.

 He has served in numerous leadership positions in international oncology organizations.
 Since 1994, Dr. Roh has served as the executive editor of the Annals of Surgical Oncology.
-He has also been recognized by his peers as one of the “Best Doctors in America” every year since 1992.
+He also has been recognized by his peers as one of the “Best Doctors in America” every year since 1992.
 He has been honored by US News and World Report as one of the “Top 1% of Physicians in the US.”
-He is the associate director of medical affairs at the National Surgical Breast and Bowel Project, a National Cancer Institute-supported clinical trials foundation; he has published hundreds of articles in peer-reviewed journals and has lectured nationally and internationally.
-In 2016 he was awarded the Distinguished Service Award from the Society of Surgical Oncology.
+Dr. Roh has published hundreds of articles in peer-reviewed journals and has lectured nationally and internationally.
+In 2016, he was awarded the Distinguished Service Award from the Society of Surgical Oncology.

 Dr. Roh received his medical degree from The Ohio State University College of Medicine and completed his surgical residency at the University of Pittsburgh Medical Center.
 He fulfilled a clinical and research fellowship in surgical oncology at Memorial Sloan-Kettering Cancer Center in New York.
 He also earned a master’s degree in medical management from the University of Southern California Marshall School of Business in 2007.